 FOXO3: A variant of FOXO3 is associated with a modest reduction in cardiovascular disease and mortality in human data.
 FOXO3 is involved in many relevant mechanisms, so there is plenty of room to debate cause and consequence here, and little in the way of settled answers.

-FOXN1: Increased levels of FOXN1 act to in the aging thymus.
+FOXN1: Increased levels of FOXN1 act to restore more youthful levels of activity in the aging thymus.
 The thymus is where immune cells mature, and thus this intervention improves immune function in later life by increasing the supply of new immune cells.
 Immune aging and dysfunction results in part from there being only a small supply of such new cells, so any method of increasing that supply will probably prove useful.

 GDF11: Higher levels of GDF11 have been shown to improve numerous measures of aging in mice, such as heart function, exercise capacity, and sense of smell.
 This is most likely occurring due to increased stem cell activity, though there continues to be some debate as to what exactly the researchers are observing in these studies.
 The identification of GDF11 is one of the outcomes of the increased interest in parabiosis experiments in recent years.